saikatb/Loan_Prediction_Analysis/Loan_Prediction_Analysis_Version1.0.md

    outliers_master = Loan_4_variables[outliers_ApplicantIncome_index][outliers_CoapplicantIncome_index][outliers_LoanAmount_index]
 ```
-From the outliers_master dataframe we got the loan ID of 20 different applicants.
-All of them are graduates, 17 of them are Salaried, and 15 of them are married.All of them are male with loan term of 360.0
+From the dataframe outliers_master we got loanIDs' of 20 different applicants.
+All of them are graduates, 17 of them are salaried, and 15 of them are married.
+All of them are male and they all have loan term of 360.0 for their applied loans.

 **Multivariate Graphical EDA**